A dual process for the coupled Wright-Fisher diffusion: Two loci, two alleles, with pairwise selection and parent independent mutation

 The integral $I$ cannot be computed analytically, but it is possible to find a series representation of it in terms of Beta and Kummer functions, which can be truncated to numerically evaluate the function $k$.
 The following formula is derived by a straightforward, albeit cumbersome, application of definitions and properties of Kummer functions

 where $B$ is the Beta function, ${}_1F_1$ is the Kummer function and $[a]_n=a(a+1)\cdots (a+n-1)$, for $n>0$, $[a]_0=1$.

 As an illustration, the stationary density of independent Wright-Fisher diffusions, with $J_1 = J_2 = 0$, is compared to the stationary density of the coupled Wright-Fisher diffusion, with $J_1 = J_2 = 2$, in Figure \ref{fig:statdens}.
 Both distributions have mutation rates $u_1^{(1)}=u_2^{(1)}=u_1^{(2)}=u_2^{(2)}=0.8$.
+On the left hand side the mutation strength keeps the mass of the stationary distribution in the centre of the unit square.
+In contrast, on the right hand side, while the mutation strength still tends to keep the mass in the centre, the selection strength moves the mass towards the points $(0,0)$ and $(1,1)$, which represent the most viable couples of allele types, i.e., $1,1$ and $2,2$.